Got side hustle potential? How to turn a hobby into a business

 • A plan for promoting your business

-Also, if you plan to apply for financing to get your business off the ground or scale your business with professional-grade equipment and tools, lenders will want to see your plan.
+Also, if you plan to apply for financing to start your business or expand it with professional-grade equipment and tools, lenders will want to see your plan.

 2. Form a business entity